Dhivyanandhini-Thangavelu/M3_G2/Project 2/5_Report/README.md

 # BiCom System
 # Table of content (V1.1)
-1.About the BiCom System
+# 1.About the BiCom System
    i.Abstract
    ii.Description
    iii.Identifying features
    iv.State of art
    v.5W’s & 1H and S.W.O.T analysis
-2.Requirements
+# 2.Requirements
    i.High level requirements
    ii.Low level requirements
-3.Architecture
+# 3.Architecture
+  i.Block diagram
-  i.Behavioural Diagram
+  ii.Behavioural Diagram
      a.High Level Flow chart Behavioural Diagram
-     b.Low Level Flow chart Behavioural Diagram ii.Structural Diagram
+     b.Low Level Flow chart Behavioural Diagram iii.Structural Diagram
-     a.High Level UML Use Case Structural Diagram b.Low Level UML Use Case Structural Diagram 4.Test plan and Output i.High level test plan ii.Low level test plan
+     a.High Level UML Use Case Structural Diagram b.Low Level UML Use Case Structural Diagram
+# 4.Test plan and Output
+  i.High level test plan
+  ii.Low level test plan
+# 5.Applications

 # 1. About the BiCom System
 # i Abstract
 BiCom system is a communication system between car and its remote(Keyfob).
 The system gets its name as it performs two way communication (i.e) from remote to car and car to remote.This project is an extension of previous one.
 Here the transmission of data is from car to keyfob.
 The functionalities here are Window status, alarm status, car battery information, door status.These four functionalities will be implemented in this project.
 The previous project has Four functionalities for locking, unlocking, alarm activation and approach light which are transmitted to car.
 These functionalities are performed in project 1 RKE (Remote Keyless Entry).